cindyd97/A_Stock_Analysis/README.md

 Final Folder:
-to edit *****:Please see "Final Folder" for our project.
-Within this folder, you will find a notebook showing our data retrieval using API, the analysis of each stock, an analysis of all 8 stocks, an analysis of the top 4 stocks, and an analysis of the best stock to be invested in.
-Our approach and discussion of our analysis can be found in each notebook within the markdown cells.
-The website can be found in the "website code" folder with HTML.
-The data visualizations can be found in the images folder.
-You will also find the slide deck presentation.
+Please see "Final Folder" for our project.
+The folder contains the website code, the slide deck presentation, our stock data, as well as our visualizations.
+The jupyter note books contain our code for our analysis as well as our discussion of results (written in markdowns).

 to edit ******: Instructions for running the website code and navigating the website.